-Simulated Mars mission reveals body's sodium rhythmsJanuary 8th, 2013 in Medical research /
+Simulated Mars mission reveals body's sodium rhythmsJanuary 8, 2013 in Medicine & Health / Medical research

 Clinical pharmacologist Jens Titze, M.D., knew he had a one-of-a-kind scientific opportunity: the Russians were going to simulate a flight to Mars, and he was invited to study the participating cosmonauts.